Bill Kane, President

 Holly Hoffman Gressett is a fifth generation Roaring Fork Valley resident.
 She has worked in arts administration for over 15 years for organizations such as Anderson Ranch Arts Center and Carbondale Council on Arts and Humanities, as well as several galleries, including the Michael Fatali gallery in Southern Utah.
 She has her degree in Business Administration from Arizona State University.
 She and her husband both grew up in Basalt where their teen-age, mountain bike racing son and actress daughter, along with the golden retriever now call home.

 Jocelyn Murray was born in Iowa and grew up in the university town of Whitewater, Wisconsin.
 Graduating with a B.A. with honors, Jocelyn joined the corporate world of retail buying in Milwaukee, Wisconsin.
 Since moving to Colorado, she has managed several design-based firms while continuing her fine art studies.
 An arts aficionado, as well as an abstract painter, she enjoys combining her passion for the arts with her strong administration background.
-Jocelyn lives in Basalt, Colorado with her husband, their away-at-college daughter and cat, Matisse.
+Jocelyn lives in Basalt, Colorado with her husband, their away-at-college daughter and cat, Indie.

 Dana Higbie has spent her life surrounded by art, design and beauty.
 A native of Michigan, and later Aspen, Dana received her design degree from Colorado Institute of Art an her BFA from California College of Art.
 For many years, Dana was a principal in the Denver-based Partners in Design, an award-winning graphic design studio.
 For 15 years after that, Dana lived and traveled with her family in Mexico and Central America, sourcing native artwork and artisan wares for her retail business, La Tiende (The Store), with locations in Mexico and Honduras.
 Dana currently resides in Basalt with her husband and daughter.